-The situation for getting paid by the Amazon US affiliate program was even worse as they would only pay us by cheque in dollars.
-As we don’t have a fixed address, this meant we had to get the cheque sent to Simon’s mum who very kindly took it to the bank, dealt with all the paperwork for depositing a foreign cheque, and we paid high fees for this slow and annoying process.
+The situation for getting paid by the Amazon US affiliate program was even worse as they would only pay us by cheque in dollars, which was a slow and annoying process.

-Thankfully Transferwise Borderless came along and solved all our foreign payment problems.
+Thankfully the Wise Multi-Currency Account (previously known as Transferwise Borderless) came along and solved all our foreign payment problems.

-- Who Can Get a Transferwise Borderless Account?
+- Who Can Get a Wise Multi-Currency Account?

 - What Does it Cost?

-- How Do You Set Up A Transferwise Borderless Account?
+- How Do You Set Up A Wise Multi-Currency Account?

-The Transferwise Borderless account was launched in 2017 to allow people to hold bank accounts in multiple currencies.
-With our Borderless account we are given bank details for British, US, European and Australian bank accounts which means we can receive money into them in the local currency (dollars or euros etc.) with no charge.
+The Wise Multi-Currency Account was launched in 2017 to allow people to hold bank accounts in multiple currencies.
+With our account we are given bank details for British, US, European, Australian, and New Zealand bank accounts which means we can receive money into them in the local currency (dollars or euros etc.) with no charge.

-You can have bank details in the UK, US, Europe, and Australia (more countries coming soon) and also hold and convert 40+ other currencies and send money to 50+ countries.
+You can have bank details in the UK, US, Europe, Australia, New Zealand, Singapore, Hungary and Turkey (more countries coming soon) and also hold and convert 40+ other currencies and send money to 50+ countries.

 What Does it Cost?